Home Artists Posts Import Register

 “Why not?”
 She asked with genuine curiosity.
 “I can make them swear to never look through your stuff again.”

 “No, not that.
-I'm afraid they'll make a mess of the place after I thoroughly cleaned it.
+I'm afraid they'll make a mess of the place after I finish cleaning it.
 You realize how hard it is to remove hot cocoa stains from the couch?”

 “Hehehe, come on now, it can't be that har—”

 “—I put more effort into cleaning it than all of my current battles here combined… including dealing with your father.
-Not just clean it spotless, but making sure I don't go too far and leave a bleached mark on the material.”
-He wasn't kidding, after using a great amount of baking soda, commercial spot cleaner and multiple hours of elbow grease — to the point of staying up all night just to make some progress and creating multiple dehumidifiers.
-Contemplating just tracing a completely new couch entirely from nearly giving up, thankfully he succeeded in the end, but barely.
+Not just clean it spotless, but I had to make sure I didn't go too far and leave a bleached stain on the material.”
+He wasn't kidding, after using a great amount of baking soda, commercial spot cleaner, and multiple hours of elbow grease — to the point of staying up all night just to make some progress and creating multiple dehumidifiers.
+Contemplating just tracing a completely new couch entirely from nearly giving up, thankfully he succeeded in the end, but just barely.

 “Eh, really!?”